Jean-cyberlab/Threat-Hunt-Ransomware/README.md

 ---

-> ⚠️ **Disclaimer:** This investigation was conducted in a controlled lab environment as part of a cybersecurity training challenge on Sanclogic.
-All organisation names, users, and infrastructure are fictional.
+> ⚠️ **Disclaimer:** This investigation was conducted in a controlled lab environment as part of a cybersecurity training challenge.